 • Suspension and Steering

 Mechanics can become certified in any of these areas by obtaining at least two years of experience and passing the associated examination.
 Relevant academic training can be substituted for a single year of experience if applicable.
-Those who become certified in all of the aforementioned specialties, excluding light vehicle diesel engine, may earn the title of ASE Master Technician.
+Those who become certified in all the aforementioned specialties, excluding light vehicle diesel engine, may earn the title of ASE Master Technician.
 ASE Master Technicians tend to have more job security and make higher salaries.

 Step 4: Continuing Education and License Maintenance